Turingraph/open_close_rider_art/README.md

 # Description

-The purpose of this repository is to contains concept art for our future open source project related tutorial , UI decoration and for entertainment purpose (many people already do comic, manga, animation and song based story telling so it is interesting to try doing UXUI and software documentation based story telling that balance practical usefulness and story telling).
+The purpose of this repository is to contains concept art for our future open source project related tutorial , UI decoration, advertisement, sell art related products and for entertainment purpose.
+Many people already do comic, manga, animation and song based story telling so it is interesting to try doing UXUI and software documentation based story telling that balance practical usefulness and story telling.

 This repository only contains `.md` files, soundtrack, artworks and any other from of artworks.

-Anyone can also use my artwork as AI Art dataset as long as you don't make NFWS or inappropriate content because in my opinion, the picture alone is just boring 5D rgb vector space where there is nothing new to create, but it become much more interesting when using it in interesting context e.g. songs, comic, mathematical visualization, UXUI etc.
+Anyone can also use my artwork as AI Art dataset as long as you don't make NFWS or inappropriate content because in my opinion, the picture alone is just boring 5D rgbxy Euclidean space where there is nothing new to create, but it become much more interesting when using it in interesting context e.g. songs, comic, mathematical visualization, UXUI etc.